formidablejs/scheduler/README.md

 # Formidable Scheduler

-Formidable Scheduler is a Task Scheduling based on GNU crontab.
+Formidable Scheduler is a Task Scheduler based on GNU crontab.

 ## Requirements